Adaptive Diffusion Constrained Sampling for Bimanual Robot Manipulation: Introduction

-To sum up, our main contributions are as follows. \textbf{(i)} We propose \emph{ADCS}, a diffusion-based framework for constraint-aware generative sampling in multi-DoF robotic systems. \textbf{(ii)} We introduce a Transformer-based mechanism that learns to compose constraints dynamically, eliminating the need for manual tuning of constraint weights. \textbf{(iii)} We formulate a two-stage sampling process that enables the application of task- and robot-specific constraints in joint space, even post training.
+To sum up, our main contributions are as follows. \textbf{(i)} We propose \emph{ADCS}, a diffusion-based framework for constraint-aware generative sampling in multi-DoF robotic systems. \textbf{(ii)} We introduce CWT, a Transformer-based mechanism that dynamically composes constraint energies, eliminating manual weight tuning and generalizing to new constraints. \textbf{(iii)} We formulate a two-stage batch-wise sampling process that enables the application of task- and robot-specific constraints in joint space, even post training.